 The graphical user interface includes the desktop environment’s theme, window manager, icon theme, and so on.
 In addition, most desktop environments include a window manager, which controls the appearance of windows, and a set of other software, such as a text editor, terminal emulator, and file manager.

-You can follow this article to install 8 of the most popular desktop environments How to Install a Desktop Environment (GUI) on an Ubuntu 20.04 Server
+To explore and install 8 other popular desktop environments, you can follow this article: How to Install a Desktop Environment (GUI) on an Ubuntu 22.04 Server.

 Installing XFCE Desktop Environment